neoforged/Documentation/docs/datamaps/index.md

 A registry data map contains data-driven, reloadable objects that can be attached to a registry object.
 This system allows more easily data-driving game behaviour, as they provide functionality such as syncing or conflict resolution, leading to a better and more configurable user experience.

-You can think of tags as entry->boolean maps, while data maps are more flexible entry->object maps.
+You can think of tags as registry object ➜ boolean maps, while data maps are more flexible registry object ➜ object maps.

 A data map can be attached to both static, built-in, registries and dynamic data-driven datapack registries.